oliver-butterley/ma2-2024/index.md

 - [Oliver Butterley](https://www.mat.uniroma2.it/butterley/) (60 hours)
 - [Rafael Greenblatt](https://www.mat.uniroma2.it/~greenblatt/) (30 hours)

+- Develop your intuition, it's a powerful skill – But don’t trust it completely
+- Don’t aim to memorize but rather seek to understand – It is easy to remember anything when you understand it.
+- Question always, be sceptical of all statements presented to you.
+Don’t accept them until you are sure they are believable.
+- Observe, question how everything fits together, notice all the details.
+- Part of the process of mathematical reasoning is creative - to be creative we must drop our inhibitions and be ready to be wrong, repeatedly.

 Teams code: **3pddgbg** (use this to join on Microsoft Teams)